 Director of Agriculture Chris Chinn announced that 16 youth groups from across Missouri were awarded grants from the Missouri Department of Agriculture’s 2022 Building Our American Communities grant program.
 Eight local chapters of the National FFA Organization and eight Missouri 4-H clubs statewide have been awarded funds for their community service projects this year.

 “We are proud to play a small part in these terrific projects spearheaded by 4-H and FFA students,” said Director Chinn.
 “Fairgrounds, parks and town squares across the state have seen the benefit of the hard work and community spirit these students show.
 I applaud their efforts to make a difference in their communities.”

 Each of the 2022 awardees will receive $500 toward their projects, which may include upgrades or additions to existing facilities, grounds or buildings, such as fairgrounds, parks or community centers used by local organizations.
 The 2022 grant recipients are:

 - Portageville School District FFA, Portageville (New Madrid County)

 - Ste.
 Genevieve FFA, Ste.
 Genevieve (Ste.
 Genevieve County)

 - Warrenton FFA, Warrenton (Warren County)

 - California FFA, California (Moniteau County)

 - Learn A Do 4-H, Lamar (Barton County)

-For more information about the Missouri Department of Agriculture and its programs, visit the Department online at Agriculture.Mo.Gov.
+For more information on the Department and its programs, visit agriculture.mo.gov.